A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Introduction

 \begin{itemize}

-\item We designed and implemented a dynamic, per-system call perturbation threshold based on the behavior of software execution.
-We showed that such threshold is more effective by bringing more overall adverse effects to malware execution and less impact to benign software execution, compared with a static threshold.
+\item We designed and implemented a dynamic perturbation threshold based on the behavior of software execution.
+We showed that such threshold is more effective than a static threshold in that it causes more adverse effects to malware execution and less impact to benign software.

-\item We designed and implemented a fully automated testbed for collecting system call traces (at kernel level) from malware and benign software when these software is under perturbations.
+\item We designed and implemented a fully automated Linux testbed\footnote{The testbed is publicly available at https://github.com/gracesrm/Chameleon-malware-testbed} for collecting system call traces (at kernel level) from malware and benign software when these software is under perturbations.
 Such testbed can be leveraged to analyze benign software behavior under OS misbehavior and help developers pinpoint portions of their software that are sensitive to misbehavior, thus leading to more resilient software.

-\item We explored the reasons causing benign software crash in the uncertain environment, and found that 4 out of the 5 crashes were actually caused by software bugs whose behavior was exposed by the perturbations we added.
-We argue that resilient benign software will be less affected by the uncertain environment.
-Moreover, \chame can be used as a framework to locate software bugs through analyzing the logged system calls and their parameters invoked before software crashes.